kodamaChameleon/kodamaChameleon/README.md

 About
 ------------
-- I am a Cybersecurity Systems Analyst dedicated to advancing the fields of Cyber Threat Intelligence (CTI) and Open Source Intelligence (OSINT).
+- I am a Cybersecurity Systems Analyst dedicated to advancing the fields of Cyber Threat Intelligence (CTI).

 Languages and Tools:
 ------------